merenlab/merenlab.org/software/anvio/help/main/index.md

     - /help
 ---

-On this page you will find all anvi'o programs and artifacts that enable constructing workflows for integrated multi 'omics investigations.
+Here you will find a list of all anvi'o programs and artifacts that enable constructing workflows for integrated multi 'omics investigations.

 If you need an introduction to the terminology used in 'omics research or in anvi'o, please take a look at <a href="http://merenlab.org/vocabulary/">our vocabulary page</a>.
 The anvi'o community is with you!
 If you have practical, technical, or science questions <a href="http://merenlab.org/2019/10/07/getting-help/">this page</a> to learn about resources available to you.
 If you are feeling overwhelmed, you can always scream towards the anvi'o Slack channel.